jonnonz1/nz-statute-book/acts/public/2010/insurance-prudential-supervision-act-2010.md

   (e) acting under a contract for services with an insurer:
   (f) being an insurance intermediary:
   (g) otherwise participating in an insurance business in any other way (whether paid or unpaid).
-(3) Every application to a District Court under this section must be made by an originating application.
+(3) Every application to the District Court under this section must be made by an originating application.
 (4) A ban under this section has effect from the date specified in the order even though an appeal may have been lodged under section 224.
 (5) An order may be—
   (a) made even though the person concerned may be criminally liable for the matters on the grounds of which the order is to be made; and